Lakshmi Tantra

 The Lakshmi Tantra (लक्ष्मीतन्त्र) is one of the Pancharatra texts that is dedicated to the goddess Lakshmi and Narayana (Vishnu) in Hinduism.
 It forms a part of the Agamas.
 The Lakshmi Tantra is devoted to the worship of the goddess Lakshmi (the shakti of Vishnu-Narayana), although it also glorifies all women in general.

-Date
+Date and chronology

-The text was composed sometime between the ninth and twelfth centuries.
+The precise date of compilation of the Lakshmi Tantra is uncertain.
+Initial scholarship estimated its composition between the 9th and 12th centuries, but later textual evidence places its final redaction between the late 12th and early 13th centuries CE.
+In her 1972 translation, Indologist Sanjukta Gupta estimated that the text was compiled between the 9th and 12th centuries.
+She noted that it could not be earlier than the 9th century due to internal evidence, such as the inclusion of the Buddha as an incarnation of Vishnu alongside the goddess Tara.

+However, in the 2000 edition of her work, Gupta revised this dating based on newly published texts.
+Because the Lakshmi Tantra extensively quotes the 11th-century Saṃvitprakāśa and reflects theological ideas from Ramanuja and Kṣemarāja, Gupta concluded that the text must be later than these authors, assigning its final redaction to the late 12th or early 13th century CE.
+The latest possible date for its compilation is fixed by the fact that the earliest known author to directly quote the work is the celebrated Sri Vaishnava preceptor Vedanta Desika, who lived in the latter half of the 13th century.

+Philosophical influence

+The Pancharatra Agamas, of which the ' is a primary example, were highly authoritative in later Hindu philosophy.
+The broader Agamic literature heavily influenced philosophers such as the Dvaita proponent Madhvacharya, whose expositions and Bhāṣyas relied significantly on Pancharatra texts.
+The Lakshmi Tantra itself was explicitly utilized by the 13th-century Sri Vaishnava theologian Vedanta Desika, who quoted the work to support his doctrines in treatises such as the '.
+While later thinkers developed their own metaphysical approaches in addition to the traditional Pancharatra schema, the Pancharatra system itself provided a foundational framework for understanding how the Absolute Divine manifests into forms.

 Contents

 The Lakshmi Tantra text includes information about Pancharatra philosophy, cosmogony and mantra sastra.
 The iconography for Lakshmi-Narayana and Vishnu’s Vyūhas is also discussed.
 The book does not include information about ritualistic worship, temple architecture and worship.

-The text may also be categorised as Vaishnava, since it glorifies Lakshmi-Narayana as supreme:
+The text may also be categorized as Vaishnava, since it glorifies Lakshmi-Narayana as supreme:

 Sakra: — O Goddess, who appearest from the milky ocean, wife of the God Padmanabha, I prostrate myself before Thee, who art lotus-born.
 Deign to explain who a living being is.

 Sri: — The primordial, absolute I-hood of Hari is myself and I am the transcendental, supreme Goddess.